URL path: Index page // Eosinophil Protein X (EPX), Stool

 Fecal proteins produced by eosinophils

 Eosinophilic granulocytes are potent pro-inflammatory cells: they can induce epithelial damage by releasing several cytotoxic granule-derived proteins.
 In addition, they secrete other mediators, such as cytokines, chemokines, and leukotrienes, which modulate epithelial inflammation.
-Studies demonstrated that eosinophilic infiltration and degranulation were remarkably increased in collagenous colitis patients’ colonic mucosa as compared to healthy controls.
+Studies demonstrated that eosinophilic infiltration and degranulation were remarkably increased in collagenous colitis patients’ colonic mucosa compared to healthy controls.
 Consistently, further studies have shown that eosinophil-related inflammatory markers, such as eosinophil cationic protein (ECP) and eosinophil protein X (EPX), are significantly increased in fecal samples from collagenous colitis patients as compared to those of IBS patients.

 Eosinophils are also indicative of drug-induced inflammation.